Who are the Institutional Holders in ECMOHO Limited (MOHO)?

-ECMOHO Limited (NASDAQ: MOHO) is -63.73% lower on its value in year-to-date trading and has touched a low of $0.12 and a high of $0.89 in the current 52-week trading range.
+ECMOHO Limited (NASDAQ: MOHO) is -56.94% lower on its value in year-to-date trading and has touched a low of $0.12 and a high of $0.89 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The MOHO stock was last observed hovering at around $0.15 in the last trading session, with the day’s loss setting it 0.0% off its average median price target of $5.00 for the next 12 months.
-It is also 97.0% off the consensus price target high of $5.00 offered by 1 analysts, but current levels are 97.0% higher than the price target low of $5.00 for the same period.
+The MOHO stock was last observed hovering at around $0.12 in the last trading session, with the day’s gains setting it 0.05% off its average median price target of $5.00 for the next 12 months.
+It is also 96.6% off the consensus price target high of $5.00 offered by 1 analysts, but current levels are 96.6% higher than the price target low of $5.00 for the same period.

 Sponsored

-The stock witnessed a -47.59% loss in the last 1 month and extending the period to 3 months gives it a -20.77%, and is 8.81% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 22.16% over the week and 23.06% over the month.
+The stock witnessed a 14.81% gain in the last 1 month and extending the period to 3 months gives it a -3.47%, and is 18.72% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 43.58% over the week and 25.67% over the month.

 ECMOHO Limited (MOHO) Analyst Forecasts